K. G. George: Film career

-George released his memoir Flashback Enteyum Cinemayudeyum in 2012.
-In 2018, a documentary on the films and life of K G George named 8½ Intercuts: Life and Films of K.G.
-George directed by film maker Lijin Jose was released.
+George published his memoir, Flashback: Enteyum Cinemayudeyum, in 2012.
+In 2018, the documentary 8½ Intercuts: Life and Films of K. G. George, directed by Lijin Jose, was released.
+The film examines George's life and career, as well as his contributions to Malayalam cinema.

 Death

 K. G. George died at a retirement home in Kakkanad, on 24 September 2023, at the age of 77.
-He was undergoing treatment for a stroke.
-He had been a resident there for the past five years, after suffering from a massive stroke.
+He was undergoing treatment for a stroke.He had been a resident there for the past five years, after suffering from a massive stroke.
 During the last days of his life, his condition had been much worse, and the end came at 11:00 AM.